cjdbarlow/Part-One/temperature.md

     * The wet thermometer is cooled due to evaporative cooling from the wick
     High energy water molecules become vapour, leaving only low energy molecules behind.
     * The **temperature difference** between the thermometers is a function of:
-        * Latent heat of vaporisation of water
+        * Latent heat of vapourisation of water
         * How much evaporative cooling is occurring
         This is function of humidity.
             * At 100% relative humidity, no evaporative cooling will take place and the temperatures will be equal